alop/stuff/README.md

 stuff
 =====

-Stuff I like to keep around
+Misc stuff I like to keep around.